magpie-ea/magpie-v3-docs/docs/01_designing_experiments/02_independent_variables.md

 import _ from 'lodash'
 ```

-then we can use a lodash's shuffle to randomly shuffle our trial data:
+then we can use lodash's shuffle to randomly shuffle our trial data:

 ```html
 <script>